-- Enter and leave the school site with your parents and carers sensibly, being aware of traffic. - Children are not permitted to play ball games or ride bikes/scooters in the mornings or after school on the school playground. - Pupils enter or leave your classroom sensibly showing respect for the belongings of others. - Cloakrooms should be tidy during and at the end of day. - At the end of the day, remember to take home reading records / other documents / letters to parents or carers.
+- Pupils will enter and leave the school site with their parents and carers sensibly, being aware of traffic and local residents. - Children are not permitted to play ball games or ride bikes/scooters in the mornings or after school on the school playground.

+- Pupils enter or leave your classroom sensibly showing respect for the belongings of others. - Cloakrooms should be tidy during and at the end of day; this is the responsibility of the whole class and will be overseen by the class teacher. - Pupils should, at the end of the day, remember to take home reading records / other documents / letters to parents or carers.